Picture of American flag.

 All expenses are listed on the chart for pre retirement per year and month and again for post retirement per year and month.
 The last column is for calculating what your spouse will have to live on with current expenses after you pass on.
 This is a very revealing analysis.
 Note that in retirement this person will be living on an annuity of approximately $36,985.
 His total expenses after retirement are $33,835 leaving him with a buffer of just over $3,000 for emergencies.
 If there are unanticipated expenses or increased costs this person will need to be able to tap other retirement savings such as savings bonds, his Thrift Savings plan, or other investment income.
 The other option, if you don't have much in your other savings plans, is to continue to work at least part time some where.

 After completing this chart you may determine that it is not feasible for you to retire if you were depending 100% on annuity income.
 Most in the federal sector have the Thrift savings plan which can substantially augment your retirement income.
 Others purchased savings bonds through payroll deduction and you and your spouse may be eligible for social security when you reach age 62 or older if you worked over 40 quarters, 10 years, in the private sector.
-If you are in the FERS system and retire at or after your eligibility date social security offset will help you make ends meet.
+If you are in the FERS system and retire at or after your eligibility date a social security supplement may help you make ends meet.
+Download our FREE Report - How to be Financially Prepared When You Retire.
+This report includes the sample cost analysis spreadsheet from this section.

 The last column is significant to the surviving spouse.
 In this example, the surviving spouse's annuity reduces to 55 percent of the retiree's annuity, or $20,341.
 The survivor has expenses totaling $19,680, way to close for comfort.
 Ideally, insurance would add a blanket of security for the survivor along with social security, Thrift Savings and other investment income.
 The survivor may have to change their lifestyle considerably to live comfortably in retirement.